missionatlantic/GeoNode_OGC_webservices_workshop/README.md

 **Duration:** 40 min

-**Target audience:** this workshop will make use of Python Notebooks and common GIS Software (ArcGIS and QGIS), basic knowledge of python and/or GIS software is recommended.
+**Target audience:** this workshop will make use of Python Notebooks and common GIS Software (ArcGIS and QGIS), basic knowledge of Python and/or GIS software is recommended.

 **Content:**